BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         and any directories specified via --include are searched when locating XML catalogs

-        XML catalogs are used only when validating DM instances as described under --pedantic; it is not necessary to use XML catalogs in order to validate DM instances
+        XML catalogs are used only when processing URL-valued schemaLocation attributes during DM instance validation; it is not necessary to use XML catalogs in order to validate DM instances; see --loglevel

     --compare
         compares the two files that were specified on the command line,